Skip to content

 1. Ensure that the PCBA is entirely clean before coating.

-2. Use solvent-based coatings in lieu of water-based, and decrease the use of thinners to increase viscosity.
+2. Use solvent-based coatings instead of water-based, and decrease the use of thinners to increase viscosity.

-3. Prior to coating, heat the board to decrease dry time.
+3. Before coating, heat the board to decrease dry time.

 Cracking and Ripples